 Recently Tim and Heather Doyle went on safari to the Okavango Delta in Botswana with Africa Geographic Travel.
 Here’s what they had to say about their trip:

-This was our first trip to the Okavango Delta and we had chosen an itinerary organised by Africa Geographic Travel comprising flights between Maun and Chief’s Island, the first and last nights at Gunn’s Camp, and three nights at a mobile tented camp.
-June was a great time for the trip as the seasonal flooding is almost at it’s peak, but it can get chilly at night.
+This was our first trip to the Okavango Delta and we agreed on an itinerary comprising flights between Maun and Chief’s Island, the first and last nights at Gunn’s Camp, and three nights in a mobile tented camp.
+June was a great time for the trip as the seasonal flooding is almost at its peak, but it can get chilly at night.

 The trip comprised a combination of boat trips from Gunn’s Camp exploring the nearby delta channels, mokoro trips and walking from the tented camp.
 We did have our first lesson in piloting the mokoro ourselves which was a lot of fun, and we stayed dry.

 In our opinion walking safaris are the ultimate adventure, experiencing the environment and wildlife on foot.
 Our two guides, Mike and Edward, who looked after us for the six days were phenomenal – very knowledgeable and safety aware.

 Several times we encountered male buffalo on our walks without incident.
 We respected the distance to them, watched them for a time, and moved on.

 The birding in the Okavango Delta is just spectacular and highlights for us included wattled crane, coppery-tailed coucal and a pair of Pel’s fishing owls.